toxicity1985/atoum-documentation/source/en/running_tests.rst

    $ ./bin/atoum -d tests/units -ns mageekguy\\atoum\\tests\\units\\asserters

 .. note::
-   It's important to double each backslash to prevent them from being interpreted by the shell.
+   It's important to use double backslashes to prevent them from being interpreted by the shell.

 .. _filtres-par-classe-ou-methode: